BSF jawan shot at by smugglers near Bangladesh border | Law-Order

 A BSF jawan was shot at by smugglers on Monday evening near the Bangladesh border in West Bengal's Nadia district, officials said.

-Acting on a tip-off, a BSF team intercepted a group of smugglers trying to smuggle phensedyl cough syrups across the border in Chapra area, they said.
+Acting on a tip-off, a BSF team raided a house in the Chapra area where Phensedyl cough syrup bottles were stored in gunny bags, they said.

-''When the security personnel tried to stop them, the smugglers opened fire, injuring a jawan.
-Some empty cases of bullets fired by the smugglers were recovered from the spot,'' a BSF officer said.
+''During the search, about 15-20 smugglers opened fire on the BSF team with country-made weapons.
+The BSF troopers took cover, but due to the presence of women and children in the area, they could not retaliate,'' the border force said in a statement.

-The injured jawan was taken to the hospital for treatment, he said.
+''One BSF jawan, Satish Kumar, was injured in the firing.
+He was immediately taken to a government hospital in Chapra.
+Some empty cases of bullets fired by the smugglers were recovered from the spot,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)